Updated July 19, 2023

 - We are assessing the identified methods and looking for alternative ways to achieve the business targets.
 Standardize the process and set up goals.

-- Finalize the budget numbers, roll out the budget plan, and ensure it is communicated to the respective functions.
+- Finalize the budget numbers, actively roll out the budget plan, and ensure effective plan communication to the respective functions.

 Examples of Zero Based Budgeting